 Weather-sealed and made to last, Canon EF 24-70 mm F2.8 is a professional lens that is designed to hold up to a variety of shooting conditions, barring any major catastrophes.
 The biggest downside is the price — but if you’re looking for something similar on a tighter budget, you might want to consider the Canon EF 24-70mm F4L or the Sigma 24-70mm F2.8 Art.

 Why you should buy this: Stabilized, sharp close-ups

 Why we picked the Canon EF 100mm F2.8L Macro IS USM:

 Macro lenses are all about revealing detail in the very small by allowing you to get right up close to your subject — but the closer you get and the more magnification you have, the more susceptible the image becomes to camera shake.
 The Canon EF 100mm F2.8 Macro combats this by including optical image stabilization, so you can shoot sharp, handheld close-ups.

 The 100mm focal length and F2.8 aperture can blow out any background, particularly when it comes to close-ups.
 Since macro photography often requires a smaller aperture to increase depth of field and keep the subject in focus, the image stabilization will help balance out the slower shutter speeds that result from that.
 The stabilization is rated to two stops at full magnification, but improves to three or four stops when you back off the subject a bit.

 While macro is an obvious use for the lens, the length and aperture can also work for portraits and other subjects.
 The lens captures sharp subjects and nicely softened backgrounds, while the autofocus tends to perform well.

 The macro optics are wrapped up in a weather-sealed body.
-Considering the longer focal length and the brighter aperture, the price isn’t bad, either.
+Considering the longer focal length and the brighter aperture, the price of the Canon EF 100mm F2.8 Macro isn’t bad, either.